 Just like the type of travel nursing you know and love, local travel nursing involves working short-term contracts in healthcare facilities to help fill staffing shortages.
 The difference is that a local travel nurse works in or near their home state instead of venturing to different hospitals and clinics across the country.

-Typically, to be a travel nurse, you must work at least 50 miles away from your permanent home residence.
+Typically, to be a travel nurse, you must take travel assignments at least 50 miles away from your permanent home residence.
 These radius rules are often established by healthcare facilities to prevent full-time staff nurses from picking up local contracts.
 So, while some facilities in your hometown may offer local travel nursing contracts, others may not.
-Here’s what you need to know about local travel nursing before you accept a local contract.
+Local travel nursing offers both pros and cons, so here’s what you need to know before you accept a local contract.